 Preserving your chillis could be interesting.
-I first slice them, remove the seeds, wearing glasses, and then freeze them.
+I first slice them, perhaps remove the seeds, wearing glasses, and then freeze them.
 It's easy to open the bag and pull out a piece to go in your curry or hummus, or whatever.

 This guy from down under has some great ideas on smoking chillies.
 I have not tried it yet, but it looks good, and he's obviously been at it for a long while.
 If you didn't give away those seven other plants, and have been learning how to grow them then give it a shot.

 I reckon chipotles would be nice in our Baba Ghanoush recipe.
 After hummus that's my favourite way of keeping my cholesterol down so I can enjoy butter instead of margarine that I simply cannot and will not stomach.
 Foods that lower cholesterol is one of the favourite pages at this Bernard Preston site.
 Get off those nasty statins safely.

-With ten beehives nearby, fiery hot red chilis are crossing with mild peppers and peppadews.
-Anything can happen if you get involved in how to grow chilli from your own seed; you'll soon get to know that this plant is red hot, but that one is mild.
+With ten beehives nearby, fiery red hot chilis are crossing with mild peppers and peppadews.
+Anything can happen if you get involved in how to grow chilli from your own seed; you'll soon get to know that this plant is fiery, but that one is mild.

 Did you find this page useful?
 Then perhaps forward HOW TO GROW CHILLI to a fellow food and bookworm.
 And don't forget to download your copy of A Family Affair onto your Kindle or smartphone!
 Only one dollar each, though Amazon fudges the price regularly.
 You won't be sorry; it's a great book, if I say so myself.

 A sequel is brewing.
 Santie discovers she has an Italian half brother; he's a cardinal with a difference.
 Georg is married, and he has ambitions of becoming pope; and reinstating the married priesthood of the first millennium of Catholicism.
 Always something spicy and different from Bernard Preston.